cavetownie/AutoTile/README.md

 ![conceptgif](https://github.com/cavetownie/AutoTile/blob/main/concept.gif)

-And the I was able to beat most of the games with three crowns.
+And the I was able to beat most of the levels with three crowns.
 The scoring system was 1 Star, 2, 3, 1 Crown, 2, 3
 ![scores](https://github.com/cavetownie/AutoTile/blob/main/scores.PNG)